Optimise viewing for

 Conditions

-This trial is treating patients with relapsed or refractory multiple myeloma and extramedullary disease
+This trial is treating people with relapsed or refractory multiple myeloma and extramedullary disease

 Eligibility